dodie/scott/readme.md

 trace the cause of the failure and to comprehend the context of the test case.
 It provides details about local variables to reduce the need to debug tests.

+It does not intend to be a testing framework.
+Instead, it aims to be a simple tool that can be used in an existing project without requiring to change the tests or learn a new API, favoring simple assertions expressed mostly in plain old Java.

+Supports Java 6, 7 and 8.

 Example
 -------